virtual-world-framework/vwf/docs/install/install.md

 Extract VWF from TAR File
 -------------------------

-Download and extract the contents of the vwf.tar to your development directory
+Download and extract the contents of the vwf.tar to your development directory.

 	$ tar -xvzf vwf.tar

 _____________________________________________________________________________________

 Install the Gems
 ----------------